-Jose Mourinho, football’s marmite man, is back in the Premier League with Tottenham.
-Whether you love him or loathe him, you can’t deny that when it comes to being an absolute b*stard, he’s one of the best around.
+Jose Mourinho is football’s marmite man.
+But whether you love him or loathe him, you can’t deny that when it comes to being an absolute b*stard, he’s one of the best around.

-Whether it be in a press conference, on the touchline or in a laundry basket, the new Spurs boss has ruffled feathers wherever he’s gone.
+Whether it be in a press conference, on the touchline or in a laundry basket, the Roma boss has ruffled feathers wherever he’s gone.

 Sprinting into the spotlight at Old Trafford

 Where to begin?
 Well, at the beginning, of course.
 In 2004, Mourinho was a 41-year-old yet to manage outside of Portugal.
 He had won a league title and UEFA Cup with Porto but was not yet known around the world.
 And then he showed up in Manchester.